 The Pupil Premium makes additional intervention programmes possible for students who do not make enough progress.
 Intervention programmes are based around in class, small group or one to one support, not just focusing on core academic skills, but also pastoral or attendance support.
 Part of the money is spent on extra staffing so that class sizes are smaller.

-Funding also goes towards running of our Breakfast club, Homework (Pitstop) Club, our accelerated reading programme and more recently a Link Study unit.
+Funding also goes towards running of our Breakfast club, Homework (tea and toast) Club, our accelerated reading programme and more recently a Link Study unit.
 We also allocate part of the funding to provide students with enrichment activities, such as trips and visits.
 The decision on how the funding is spent is based on research which shows, which strategies work best and are most likely to have the greatest impact.

 How will parents know how the money is spent?

 The progress of all students is tracked by throughout the year and the 6 assessment points quickly allow us to check what impact interventions are making.
 A designated Pupil Premium learning mentor supports students on a more individual level, identifying learning barriers and coordinating interventions.
 If a student takes place in an intervention programme we track the impact throughout to measure improvement.

 To read how our Pupil Premium Budget was spent during 2017/16 and what impact it has had please click here.

 How can you get more information?

 For more information please contact Miss O’ Neill and if you are not sure whether your child is eligible for Free School Meals or would like more information about how you should go about claiming an entitlement, please contact School Reception, in confidence or click here to apply online.